influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/amqpEventSource.md

 ## obj auth.password

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn auth.password.withKey